AdamLotfalla/Notelet/README.md

-# Notelet - the nonlinear-notetaking app
+# Notelet - the nonlinear notetaking app

 Notelet is a notetaking app built upon stickynotes. it is my first experience in windows app development using wxWidgets in C++.